 Appearance & Characteristics

-The Bluetick Hound is a handsome animal, with their unique tri-colored coat and sleek, muscular body shape.
+The Bluetick Hound is a handsome animal with its unique tri-coloured coat and sleek, muscular body shape.
 The Bluetick Coonhound should have the appearance of a speedy and well-muscled hound.
 It’s distinguished from its striking coat, which gives off the appearance that the dog is covered in blue spots.

 Bluetick Coonhound dog breed basic characteristics